-Following is a list of frequently asked questions students have regarding Concordia University Commencement.
+Following is a list of frequently asked questions regarding Concordia University Commencement.

 When is commencement?